This note has been updated for 2017 and 2020 amendments but not updated for best practice.

-The RMAA15 introduces a new process for establishing agreements between tangata whenua (through iwi authorities) and councils, known as Mana Whakahono a Rohe – iwi participation arrangements (MWaR-IPA), on ways tangata whenua may participate in RMA decision making and to assist councils with their statutory obligations to tangata whenua under the RMA.
+The RMAA17 introduces a new process for establishing agreements between tangata whenua (through iwi authorities) and councils.
+This is known as Mana Whakahono a Rohe – iwi participation arrangements (MWaR-IPA).
+Agreements can include ways tangata whenua may participate in RMA decision making and they can assist councils with their statutory obligations to tangata whenua under the RMA.

 Consultation with tangata whenua under the Resource Management Act 1991 (RMA) is a legal requirement in some circumstances.
-Even when it is not a legal requirement, consultation is generally best practice and can lead to a stronger understanding of the issues, and result in better environmental outcomes.
+Even when it is not a legal requirement, consultation with tangata whenua is generally best practice and can lead to a stronger understanding of the issues, and result in better environmental outcomes.

 Consultation requires time and commitment from all the parties involved, whether they be tangata whenua, applicants, council staff or politicians.
 Consultation is most effective when a mutually trusting relationship is developed.

 This guidance note provides practical advice and tools for councils in facilitating consultation with tangata whenua relating to RMA processes.
-The information will assist RMA practitioners in understanding the statutory context for consultation with tangata whenua and the benefits of consultation and how to facilitate consultation.
+The information will assist RMA practitioners in understanding the statutory context for consultation with tangata whenua, the benefits of consultation and how to facilitate consultation.

-For the definitions of key terms used in this note please refer to the Key Definitions section.
+For the definitions of key terms used in this note please refer to the key definitions section below.